Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 # Overview of Infrastructure deployment and configuration

 We are using bicep templates to deploy the infrastructure resources.
-We will be using following azure services:
+In a default setup we will be using following azure services:
 - Azure Batch Account
 - Azure Synapse Analytics
 - Azure Keyvault